 Even if you’re not a high-value target like eBay or a bank, you can still face challenges with people finding the sites and channels that are actually yours.
 Even without malice, competitors can benefit from your customers' confusion in finding and verifying your sites.

-- Verify your social media channels
+- Verify social media channels through validation programs.

 One approach to resolving these problems is to go after cybersquatters and look-alike sites and channels.
 This is a valid approach, but it’s a slow and costly one.
 It’s also not guaranteed success.